mulinlab/3DCoop/README.md

 ## Overview

 The intact cooperation of transcriptional regulators (TRs), including transcription factors (TF), RNA-binding protein (RBP), chromatin remodeler, and other factors, modulate saptiotemporal gene expression in the nucleus precisely.
-Deciphering the relationship among these TRs in the context of 3D chromatin and specific cell type will facilitate the understanding of the complex transcriptional regulation in cell differentiation and disease development.
+Deciphering the relationship among these TRs in the context of 3D chromatin and specific tissue/cell type will facilitate the understanding of the complex transcriptional regulation in cell differentiation and disease development.

 3DCoop is an approach for computational inference of cell type-specific TR cooperation in 3D chromatin (and 1D mode without 3D information), by incorporating 3D chromatin interactions (required for 3D mode) and TR footprinting.
-Chromatin loops detected by 3C-based technologies (Hi-C, PCHi-C, ChIA-PET, HiChIP, *et al.*) can be used as the 3D chromatin interactions.
+Chromatin loops detected by 3C-based technologies (Hi-C, PCHi-C, ChIA-PET, HiChIP, etc.) can be used as the 3D chromatin interactions.
 The TR footprinting can be collected from ChIP-seq datasets, or be predicted by [PIQ](http://piq.csail.mit.edu) (incorporated in this repo) or similar tools using open chromatin profiles (DNase/ATAC-seq data) and TR motifs.
 We have collected TR motifs from several resources as described in [3DCoop publication](#Citation).
 The human and mouse TR motifs which can be used in the PIQ pipeline have been incorporated in the `resource` folder.

 ## Installation